Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 - Toss them together with broccoli, peas, and celery to create a more delicious raw vegetable salad.

-- Combine them with squash, coconut milk, and herbs to make a richer Kabocha Peanut Soup.
+- Combine them with squash, coconut milk, and herbs for a richer Kabocha Peanut Soup.

 - You can also make your sautéed chicken healthier by adding them to the dish.